8 Capabilities to Consider for ITSM Tool Selection

 With the fast pace of innovation, it can be hard to imagine what the future holds as new technologies appear seemingly overnight.
 And with more than 300 ITSM tool vendors out there, it might be difficult to narrow down which ITSM tool capabilities are the best suited for your organization.

-But when researching the right ITSM tool it is important to take into consideration capabilities that will help solve some of the most common challenges for I&O leaders including increasing agility, lowering costs, and automating processes.
+But when researching for the right ITSM tool selection, it is important to take into consideration capabilities that will help solve some of the most common challenges for I&O leaders including increasing agility, lowering costs, and automating processes.

 Think about the following capabilities when selecting your ITSM Tool: